whennemuth/kuali-cloudformation/kuali_jenkins/documentation/jobs/kuali-build/job.md

   - **LEGACY_DEPLOY**
     This selection indicates that you additionally want the feature or release indicated by the BUILD_TYPE parameter deployed to the "legacy" landscape that you select.

+3. #### Run the Job

+   - Uncheck "DRYRUN".
+      This parameter is useful to verify for oneself what would happen if building with the selected parameters.
+      The script function calls that would occur are printed in order in the console output of the job, but they are not executed.
+      Also, there is a "DEBUG" checkbox for seeing more verbose console output.
+   - Click "Build"
+   - View console output
+      Once building, the current running instance of the job will become available as the top item in the "Build History" listing on the left of the page.
+      Click the down arrow for that job instance and select "Console output" from the context menu that appears.

 #### EXAMPLES: